Today brought us to the start of the longest beach walk on Te Araroa: Ninety Mile Beach.

 Ninety Mile Beach isn’t actually 90 miles long.
 The TA runs 84.6 km (53 miles) along nearly all of its length.
 Due to the detour from the terminus, we start about 4 km from the north end of the beach.
 To the south, a vast sea of sand stretched as far as we could see, obscured by the haze of ocean spray and clouds in the distance.

-We started hiking shortly after high tide.
+We reached the ocean shortly after high tide.
 A loose sandy beach next to a several meter high dune anchored with grasses quickly gave way to a more firm, but still squishy, beach, very gently sloping towards the ocean.
 Behind the relatively consistent dune was Aupōuri Forest, which only occasionally came within view.

 Turning southwest, we followed the beach.
 A small island just off the coast with an arch provided a good frame of reference the first part of the day as we progressed down the beach.

 For the whole day, the majority of people we could see at any time were TA hikers.
-We didn’t see anyone else, save for people driving up and down the beach.
+We didn’t see anyone else walking the beach; the other people we did see were in trucks, or fishing near their trucks.
 Fairly removed from settlements, there were no casual beachgoers or sunbathers.

 Especially towards the end of our hiking day, a fair number of the vehicles passing us were flatbed trucks carrying smaller front-loaders that were holding cages.
 In the afternoon, I finally I suspected they were to harvest something when the tide came in, but I was unsure what.